Ghost Blog

 There you have it - by implementing these Cloudflare cache rules, your Ghost blog will be blazing fast (even during load) while still functioning membership and admin areas.
 Cloudflare CDN will handle the heavy lifting for most visitors, drastically reducing server load.
 Thus saving you big money, while making your blog highly scalable.

 This guide takes a little bit of extra setup, but the payoff in performance is well worth it.
 So what are you waiting for?
 Hop into your Cloudflare dashboard and supercharge that Ghost blog today!
 If you get stuck or have any other questions, drop a comment below, I will be happy to help you.
-Thank your for reading the TechWeirdo and have a nice day.
+Thank your for reading TechWeirdo and have a nice day.